The nine best wine regions in Argentina offer distinct flavors and unique landscapes.

 Popular Wines from La Rioja: Cabernet Sauvignon • Malbec • Syrah • Bonarda • Torrontes

-A small village in the Cordoba countryside is responsible for the production of most of the region's wines, blessed with great soil and high temperatures that give the Cordoba grapes their distinct and robust character.
+A small village in the Cordoba countryside is responsible for the production of most of the region's wines, blessed as it is with great soil and high temperatures that give the Cordoba grapes their distinct and robust character.

 By exploring the stunning hills surrounding Cordoba city, you can discover the distinctions of these wines and learn more about the regional viticulture with professional sommeliers.